PopicLab/insilicoSV/docs/use_cases.md

 The source and target must have the same numbers of dispersions, with the i'th dispersion in the source corresponding to the i'th dispersion in the target.

+*Careful:* The ordering of `length_ranges` differs between predefined and custom SV types.
+* For custom SV types, `length_ranges` must exactly match the order of all symbols as they appear in the SV's grammar.
+* For predefined SV types, `length_ranges` are ordered by the letters, and any potential unique dispersion is always listed last.

 N.B. the grammar is not symmetrical, for instance, in the example below:
 ```yaml